PharmGKB/PharmCAT/docs/specifications/Outside-Call-Format.md

 These **outside call files** can be supplied to the [PharmCAT](/using/Running-PharmCAT#outside-calls) tool using the `-po` flag.

+Calls specified in this file will override results from the `Named Allele Matcher`.

 ## File format

 The **outside call file** format is a tab-separated file.
 Lines starting with `#` will be ignored.